-- b.
-Requests for up to five days per year of emergency annual leave will not be unreasonably denied with the understanding that an employee may be required to substantiate the emergency nature of the request and that further, it may be necessary, in order to accommodate the emergency, to reschedule requests of other employees for holiday, compensatory and/or annual leave not scheduled during the selection period. - c.
+b.
+Requests for up to five days per year of emergency annual leave will not be unreasonably denied with the understanding that an employee may be required to substantiate the emergency nature of the request and that further, it may be necessary, in order to accommodate the emergency, to reschedule requests of other employees for holiday, compensatory and/or annual leave not scheduled during the selection period.

+c.
 Two of the five days available for emergency leave shall be eligible for use as extraordinary annual leave.
 Requests for full day (7.5 or 8 hours) of unscheduled, extraordinary annual leave will be reviewed for approval.
-Employees will not be required to substantiate the need for the extraordinary absence; however, absence requests may be denied if such absence would create significant or serious operational impacts.
-Unscheduled, extraordinary annual leave is limited to two days per calendar year (15.0 or 16.0 hours), and the first two days of such unscheduled absences will be recorded as extraordinary annual leave.
+Employees will not be required to substantiate the need for the extraordinary absence.
+Unscheduled, extraordinary annual leave is limited to two days per calendar year (15.0 or 16.0 hours).

-An employee on an alternate work schedule may request and receive approval for extraordinary annual leave for a workday other than a 7.5 or 8 hour shift.
-In such instance, the entire shift shall be considered as extraordinary annual leave as long as the employee has a sufficient number of hours in his/her 15.0 or 16.0 hour allotment to cover the absence.
-Use of extraordinary annual leave on workdays for which there is an insufficient number of hours in the allotment to cover the full alternate work schedule shift will be limited to the available number of such hours.
+An employee on an alternate work schedule may request and receive approval for extraordinary annual leave for up to two shifts including shifts other than 7.5 or 8 hours.
+In such instances, the entire shift shall be considered as extraordinary annual leave as long as the employee has a sufficient number of Annual Leave hours to cover the absence.

-- Section 4.
-If a holiday occurs during the work week in which vacation is taken by an employee, the holiday shall not be charged to annual leave. - Section 5.
-Employees who become ill during their vacation will not be charged annual leave for the period of illness provided they furnish satisfactory proof of such illness to the Employer upon their return to work. - Section 6.
+Section 4.
+If a holiday occurs during the work week in which vacation is taken by an employee, the holiday shall not be charged to annual leave.

+Section 5.
+Employees who become ill during their vacation will not be charged annual leave for the period of illness provided they furnish satisfactory proof of such illness to the Employer upon their return to work.

+Section 6.
 Employees separated from the service of the Employer for any reason prior to taking their vacation, shall be compensated in a lump sum for the unused vacation they have accumulated up to the time of separation.